 “Bizarre,” Loren said.

-Children’s Games.
+She turned to the print of Children’s Games.
 Curious.
 Stuck between the pages was a slip of paper.
 On it, scribbled in her uncle's handwriting, was a list of locations and dates.

 Nuuk, Greenland 12/2023